Research in Encoding And Decoding of

 28 June – 2 July 2022

 The Minoan eruption of ca. 1650 BC coated the island with a layer of volcanic ash that is ubiquitous as it is thick.
-Toward the edges of the island, erosion has cut ravines into this packed pumice, leaving bluffs and mesas between ravines.
-Developed roads tend to follow along the bottom ravine, as nearly any other location would be eroded away over time.
+Toward the edges of the island, erosion has cut deeply into this packed pumice, leaving bluffs and mesas between ravines.
+Developed roads tend to follow along the bottom of ravines, as nearly any other location would be weathered away over time.
 Here, a little-used set of tracks climbs up the embankment from one such ravine road toward a bluff.